VictoriaMetrics/vmctl/README.md

 Features:
 - [x] Prometheus: migrate data from Prometheus to VictoriaMetrics using snapshot API
+- [x] Thanos: migrate data from Thanos to VictoriaMetrics
 - [ ] ~~Prometheus: migrate data from Prometheus to VictoriaMetrics by query~~(discarded)
 - [x] InfluxDB: migrate data from InfluxDB to VictoriaMetrics
 - [ ] Storage Management: data re-balancing between nodes